 The most common way to indicate a new speaker’s dialogue is to start a new paragraph.

-Here is an example from my forthcoming novel, Touched:
+Here is an example from my novel Touched:

 Rashan slouched into a nearby folding chair, not bothering to get one for Georgia.
 He moved a few braids from his forehead, but they fell back over his eyes.
 After a silence, Georgia, still standing, took the conversational lead.
 “So you’re a basketball player?”